LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 ### desk.docket-0

 The tile for each app that you see when logging into your Urbit is defined by the desk.docket-0.
-Therefore, the
+Therefore, adding CI/CD workflows to a traditional app for Urbit requires updating this file and re-publishing an application.

 ## Install and Publish